nrwl/nx/docs/angular/migration/migration-angular.md

 }
 ```

 > Jest will be used by default when generating new applications.
-If you want to continue using `Karma`, set the `unitTestRunner` to `karma` in the `generators` section of the `angular.json` file.
+If you want to continue using `Karma`, set the `unitTestRunner` to `karma` in the `schematics` section of the `angular.json` file.

 - Update `test-setup.ts` to `test.ts` in the `files` array of the `apps/<app name>/tsconfig.spec.json` file.